Guake/guake/README.rst

 Ubuntu
 ------

-Under Debian/Ubuntu, the following command should install all the build dependencies::
+Under Debian/Ubuntu, make sure you have source code repositories enabled, then the following command should install all the build dependencies::

     sudo apt-get build-dep guake